cindygraffin-pro/cloud-practitionner/readme.md

 **Inspector:**
 - automated security assessments, for EC2 (SSM agent) and Containers push to ECR
 - Reporting & integration with AWS Security Hub
-- sent findings to amazon event bridge
+- send findings to amazon event bridge
 - continuous scanning of the infra, only when needed
 - evaluates package vulnerabilities and network reachibility
 - a risk score is associated with all vulnerabilities for prioritization

 **Config:**
+- enables you to assess, audit, and evaluate the configurations of your AWS resources
 - helps with auditing and recording compliance of our AWS resources
 - helps record config and changes over time
 - possibility of storing the config data into S3 (analyzed by Athena)